SpaceTecModder/StarshipEnterprise/README.md

 # StarshipEnterprise
-Starship Enterprise is a KSP modificstion, that allows you get the best Starship by SpaceX in KSP **Currently only ship, and only BLOCK-2**
+Starship Enterprise is a KSP modification, that allows you get the best Starship by SpaceX in KSP **Currently only ship, and only BLOCK-2**